-In addition, a Room Type Coding Information Session was held that focused on the room types that will be loaded into the new Academic and Events Scheduling System, 25Live.
-For more information on that session visit Presentations from Meetings and Town Halls.
+In addition, a Room Type Coding Information Session was held that focused on the room types that will be loaded into the new AES system, 25Live.
+For more information on that session, visit Presentations from Meetings and Town Halls.

 - Clarified with colleges the room types to be included in 25Live®

 - Provided for phased implementation of outdoor spaces and non-institutional meeting rooms

 - Provided for phased implementation of teaching lab spaces

 - Provided for phased implementation of spaces in professional schools

 You can watch a recording of the Space and Scheduling Policy Town Hall held in June 2018.

 A Listening Tour was undertaken for the Academic and Event Scheduling project from March-May 2018.
 Meetings were held with over 100 Academic and Event Scheduling stakeholders in the following units: